Voices of Impact: Testimonials from Our Partners

 – Emmanuel Faber, Chair of the International Sustainability Standards Board (ISSB), Former CEO of Danone.

 “There is a global nutrition crisis today in which far too many children are not getting the nutrition they need.
-The Access to Nutrition Initiative is a valuable player, encouraging action through much-needed transparency, accountability, and collaboration.”
+The Access to Nutrition initiative is a valuable player, encouraging action through much-needed transparency, accountability, and collaboration.”

 – Andres Franco, Deputy Director, Multilateral Partnerships, UNICEF.

-“Once again this ATNI global report provides the most authoritative assessment of the nutrition performance of the large food and drink companies.
+“Once again this ATNi global report provides the most authoritative assessment of the nutrition performance of the large food and drink companies.
 The good news is that the companies as a group are improving in terms of their healthy food offerings.
 The bad news is that progress is slow and from a low base.
 At the current pace the companies will only get to a 50% of their products being healthy by 2036.”

 – Lawrence Haddad, Executive Director of Global Alliance for Improved Nutrition (GAIN)